 Litigation, Labor and Employment Law

-Jon Hyman applies his nearly 15 years of experience to provide proactive and results-driven solutions to employers’ workforce problems.
+Jon Hyman provides proactive and results-driven solutions to employers’ workforce problems.

 • Twitter (@jonhyman);

 • Facebook (www.facebook.com/ohio.employer.law.blog).

 Workforce Management, the nation’s oldest human resources publication, recently named Jon to its editorial advisory board.
 Jon also serves as a featured blogger for Workforce.com.

 Using the social media experience he gained as an early-adopter, Jon co-authored and edited the book, Think Before You Click: Strategies for Managing Social Media in the Workplace.
 It is the first book of its kinds to address the developing intersection between social media, human resources, and labor and employment law.

 Jon’s second book—The Employer Bill of Rights: A Manager’s Guide to Workplace Law—is a practical handbook designed to help managers and business owners navigate the ever-changing maze of labor and employment laws, rules, and regulations.